 INVESTOR ALERT—How Can I Recover My Investment Losses In The Northstar Healthcare Income Real Estate Investment Trust

-The Wolper Law Firm is currently representing clients in the recovery of investment losses realized in Northstar Healthcare Income, Inc., a non-traded real estate investment trust (“Non-Traded REIT”).
+The Wolper Law Firm, P.A. is currently representing clients in the recovery of investment losses realized in Northstar Healthcare Income, Inc., a non-traded real estate investment trust (“Non-Traded REIT”).
 The Northstar Healthcare Income, Inc. Non-Traded REIT is sponsored by Colony Capital, Inc.

 Non-Traded REITs are securities that do not trade on a public securities exchange.
 For this reason, Non-Traded REITs can be illiquid, meaning investors may be unable to sell their investments on demand.
 The underlying collateral of the REITs consists of income producing residential or commercial real estate.
 Typically, the commissions generated on Non-Traded REITs are higher than industry norm (approx. 7%) and the investments themselves may be subject to extreme volatility due to associated risk factors.
 Non-Traded REITs are only suitable for investors with a long-term investment horizon who are willing to accept higher levels of risk in their investments.